Lothiraldan/balto/README.md

 # ![Logo of Balto](logo-100x.png) BALTO

-`BAlto is a Language independent Test Orchestrator` is a test orchestrator compatible with all your testing frameworks and your languages.
+`BAlto is a Language independent Test Orchestrator` is an unique tool to drive all your test-runners with one common interface.

-# Installation
+## Installation

 - Download the latest binary for you platform here: https://github.com/Lothiraldan/balto/releases
-- Put the binary in your path
+- Put the binary somewhere in your path
 - Enjoy!

-# Usage
+## Usage

 To use it, point balto to a directory containing a `.balto.json` file: